QinhaoXie/MailServices/README.md

 data scrach and MailSending
 <pre>
-getaudprice.py : get exchange rate for AUD/RMB and than send it to MailBox seleniumMail.py : get hot anime list from bungumi.app and send it to MailBox
+getaudprice.py : get exchange rate for AUD/RMB and than send it to MailBox seleniumMail.py : get hot anime list from bangumi.app and send it to MailBox
 </pre>

 sender, and receiver configuration see sender.conf.example